alexk99/the_router/bras/bras_howto_eng.md

 	UNION SELECT 5, '%{SQL-User-Name}', 'therouter_ip_unnumbered', '1', '+='"

-This SQL query is used by FreeRadius to query the data required to form a radius response to a router's radius request to authorize a subscriber connected via a dedicated vlan.
+This SQL query is used by FreeRadius to query the data required to form a radius response to a TheRouter's RADIUS request to authorize a subscriber connected via a dedicated vlan.
-Mysql stored procedure GetIpoeUserService will calculate subscriber's ip address based on subscriber's vlan id and port number via it connected to the_router.
+MySql stored procedure GetIpoeUserService will calculate the subscriber's IP address based on subscriber's VLAN id and the port number via it is connected to TheRouter.
-The information provided in a radius reply then will be used by the_router to configure a subscriber routing according to the ip unnumbered rules.
+The information provided in a radius reply will be used by TheRouter to configure subscribers route and IP according to the IP unnumbered rules.

 The detailed description of the ip unnumberes rules is provided in the chapter
 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">Vlan per subscriber</a>